 Did you make one of those resolutions to be healthier or lose weight or exercise more this year?
-Or maybe you’re just looking for something to motivate you to start moving more and get healthier.
+Or maybe you’re just looking for something to motivate you to start moving more, improve your fitness and get healthier.
 Sure, you could join a gym or hire a personal trainer.
-But, for wannabe-fit frugalistas, here are seven inexpensive alternatives to help get you off to a healthy start in 2015.
+But, for wannabe-fit frugalistas, here are seven inexpensive fitness alternatives to help get you off to a healthy start in 2016.

 This old school yard toy is a simple and efficient way to burn some calories.
 In just 10 minutes, a 150-pound person can burn roughly 90 calories jumping slowly and almost 140 jumping at a faster pace.
 Subtract about 20 calories from each if you’re closer to 125 pounds, and add about 30 to 40 calories if you’re closer to 200 pounds.
 And that’s in just 10 minutes.
 Do that three times a day, and that 150-pound person can lose about a pound a week.
 Jump ropes can cost as little as $2 and can go up to $20 or more.
 Keep in mind they all do the same thing, buying a more expensive one doesn’t mean you’ll get healthier more quickly.